 The most recent additions to Dan’s discography are amongst the most compelling of his career.
 He has embraced a maximalist approach, filling every song with massive hooks, otherworldly soundscapes, and fleeting moments of unexpected beauty.
 With a steady stream of new releases expected this year and beyond, Dan is poised to emerge as a vital voice in modern music.

-David Bowie, Deerhoof, Herbie Hancock, Jimi Hendrix, Jonny Greenwood, Miles Davis, Sun Ra, Unknown Mortal Orchestra
+David Bowie, Deerhoof, Herbie Hancock, Jimi Hendrix, John Coltrane, Jonny Greenwood, Miles Davis, Sun Ra, The Beatles, Unknown Mortal Orchestra